Welcome to Airtable!

 If you're coming from a spreadsheet, Airtable can take your CSV file and turn it into a base.
 To get a CSV file, go ahead and open up your original application and export the data as a CSV file.

 Next, go to your Airtable homepage, click the Add a base button in the desired workspace.
 This will open up a new blank base with a sidebar on the right side of the page.
-Here, you can select the CSV option.
+Here, you can select the CSV/Other option.

 This will bring up a dialog in which you can upload your CSV.
 Alternatively, you can also copy a range of columns and rows from a traditional spreadsheet program using the keyboard shortcut Ctrl + C (Cmd + C for Mac users) and paste it into the box titled “Or, paste table data here” using the keyboard shortcut Ctrl + V (Cmd + V for Mac users).